 Copy/Run a project to GET data from httpbin.org using the WICED WiFi kit using a TLS connection.
 The steps are:

-Copy the project from ww101key/07b/04_httpbin_get_tls to your project location.
+Copy the project from the WW101_Files class files under Projects/ww101key/07b/04_httpbin_get_tls to your project location.

 Change the app name in the make file to match your path.